-Now at SUNY Potsdam, Jiménez is pursuing a double major in Spanish and psychology.
-“I love Potsdam.
-I love the environment here.
-I have two sides to rely on, the Spanish professors and the psychology professors,” she said.
+When she arrived at SUNY Potsdam, Jiménez chose to pursue a double major in Spanish and psychology.
+“I loved Potsdam.
+I had two sides to rely on, the Spanish professors and the psychology professors,” she said.

-Jiménez is currently taking a Memory and Human Rights class with Dr. Liliana Trevizán, a senior seminar where students are examining everything from Pinochet’s dictatorship in Chile to the cultural and historic events occurring in Mexico.
-She has also been working with Dr. Sergio López as part of an internship through the Lougheed Center for Applied Learning’s Bob Award, endowed by Robert J. Hill ’77 to financially support faculty in developing and implementing applied learning experiences with students.
+Jiménez took a Memory and Human Rights class with Dr. Liliana Trevizán, a senior seminar where students examined everything from Pinochet’s dictatorship in Chile to the cultural and historic events occurring in Mexico.
+She also worked with Dr. Sergio López as part of an internship through the Lougheed Center for Applied Learning’s Bob Award, endowed by Robert J. Hill ’77 to financially support faculty in developing and implementing applied learning experiences with students.

 In the spring of 2018, López set up internships for five SUNY Potsdam students to organize the AIBR International Conference of Anthropology, an international scientific event held at the University of Granada in Spain, from Sept.
 4 to the 7.
 As part of the organizing committee, Jiménez worked on social media marketing, sent out thousands of emails to attendees and provided Spanish to English translation for a variety of materials for the conference, for everything from the event’s program to directions.